usalu/semio/README.md

 So, what **is** semio?

-- An _open-source_ ecosystem for designing modular architecture 🧩
+- An _open-source_ ecosystem for designing kit-of-parts architecture 🧩
 - A _designer-affine_ pencil for a placeholder-based, non-linear and iterative design space exploration 🔀
 - A _collaboration-friendly_ platform to design effectively in large teams 🤝
 - A _local-first_ storage to link, reuse and develop design systems 🔗